 - Water with added sweeteners

 - ☒ Candy, Chewing gum

-- Snow cones, ice cream cups

-- ☒ Non-baked chips or other fried foods
+- Non-baked chips or other fried foods

 - ✓ Muffins, Donuts

 These lists are not intended to be all-inclusive.
 For example, certain kinds of crackers, popcorn, etc., may or may not meet the nutritional requirements.